prichrd/flagmode.nvim/README.md

 ## Usage

 The documentation can be found at [doc/flagmode.txt](doc/flagmode.txt).
-You can also use the `:help flagmode` command inside of Neovim.
+You can also use the `:help flagmode.nvim` command inside of Neovim.